inventables/grassist/README.md

   - **Plants and flowers** — The lawnmower _must not_ attempt to pass over plants or flowers at all, regardless of whether or not the rotor is powered on, or the lawnmower and/or landscaping will get damaged.

 The following yard information can be queried:
-  - `bounds` — the extrema of the lawn, relative to the lawnmower's "home" position, measured in feet.
-The first and second values are the minimum (westernmost and southernmost) longitude and latitude, and the third and fourth values are the maximum (easternmost and northernmost) longitude and latitude.
+  - `size` — the size of the yard, measured in feet.
+An array containing two values: the distance from the west edge to the east edge and the distance from the south edge to the north edge.
-  - `patchType(longitude, latitude)` — the type of patch at the specified longitude and latitude. `longitude` and `latitude` are measured in feet, relative to the lawnmower's "home" position, with positive longitude values to the east and positive latitude values to the north.
+  - `patchType(longitude, latitude)` — the type of patch at the specified longitude and latitude. `longitude` and `latitude` are measured in feet, relative to the west and south edge of the yard.
+Positive longitude values are to the east and positive latitude values are to the north.
 One of `"long_grass"`, `"short_grass"`, `"sidewalk"`, `"mulch_gravel"`, or `"plant_flower"`.
   - `freshlyCut` — whether or not all of the long grass has been cut. `true` or `false`.

 ## The challenge